managingwp/disable-wordpress-updates-plus/readme.txt

 == Changelog ==

+= 1.7.1 =
+* Forked and options menu created to enable and disable features.

 = 1.7.0 =
 * Added admin bar notice when plugin is enabled to remember admins that WordPress updates are disabled (thanks zimisun!)